 Microservices are useful not as an architectural status symbol, but as a way to align domain boundaries, team structure, and responsibility.

-In interviews and engineering discussions, it gives the right language for talking about coupling, blast radius, degradation paths, and schema drift before the first RPC call even exists.
+In interviews and engineering discussions, it gives language for discussing coupling, blast radius, degradation paths, and schema drift before the first remote call exists.

 Practical value of this chapter